-NRES 701-1 Graduate Colloquia Through attendance at weekly research colloquia over the September and January Semesters, this course exposes students to styles of presentation and a range of research conducted in natural resources and environmental studies.
+NRES 701-.5 Graduate Colloquia TStudents attend weekly colloquia on a range of research conducted in natural resources and environmental studies.
+Students must register twice in this course.
+The course is offered during the September and January semesters.
 This is a PASS/FAIL course.